-I am the registered owner of a 1st floor flat in Forest Row, conveyancing having been completed August 2010.
-Can you please calculate a probable premium for a statutory lease extension?
-Comparable flats in Forest Row with an extended lease are worth £185,000.
-The ground rent is £65 charged once a year.
-The lease ceases on 21st October 2079
+I am the registered owner of a basement flat in Forest Row, conveyancing was carried out 4 years ago.
+Can you work out an approximate cost of a lease extension?
+Comparable properties in Forest Row with over 90 years remaining are worth £211,000.
+The average or mid-range amount of ground rent is £45 yearly.
+The lease terminates on 21st October 2086

-The figure above a general guide to costs for renewing a lease, but we cannot give you a more accurate figure without more detailed investigations.
+The figure that we have given is a general guide to costs for renewing a lease, but we are not able to advice on the actual costs without more comprehensive investigations.
 You should not use the figures in a Notice of Claim or as an informal offer.
-There may be other issues that need to be taken into account and clearly you should be as accurate as possible in your negotiations.
-You should not move forward based on this information before seeking the advice of a professional.
+There are no doubt additional issues that need to be considered and you obviously want to be as accurate as possible in your negotiations.
+Neither should you take any other action placing reliance on this information without first getting professional advice.